biblicalhumanities/Nestle1904/README.md

 The reader is encouraged to visit this website, where more information about the method of production of the base text can be found.
-The editor of the analysis wishes to thank Diego Renato ds Santos for the care and effort with which he has prepared the base text, and thus has rendered the Body of Christ an invaluable service.
+The editor of the analysis wishes to thank Diego Renato dos Santos for the care and effort with which he has prepared the base text, and thus has rendered the Body of Christ an invaluable service.